 Tonos del Sur

-Tonos’ recent performance highlights include include the Latin American Music Festival at the University of Illinois Chicago, with a program of modern premieres of villancicos from the Archives of the Santiago Cathedral, Chile in partnership with Paul Feller, presenting the modern premiere of “Music from New Spain Convents” from convent archives in Puebla, Mexico in a partnership with scholars Cesar Favila and Paul Feller for the 2023 Bloomington Early Music Festival, “María del Pueblo” to close the 2022 Bloomington Early Music Festival, guest ensemble with Christ Church Cathedral Indianapolis’ Chamber Music Series, and virtually through The Americas Society/Council of the Americas, and at the Berkeley Music Festival as part of the Young Performer’s Festival with Early Music America.
+Tonos’ recent performance highlights include include “Lamentatio y Alegría”, contrasting settings of the Lamentations of Jeremiah with dance music from across the Americas, and “Our Song is Missing”, an interactive children’s concert where participants learned some Quechua and Chiquitano-Besiró, danced to music from the Codex Trujillo del Perú, helped decipher manuscripts and iconography, and met baroque instruments all on a hunt for our missing music.
+Tonos performed at the Bloomington Early Music Festival 2025, all works by José Maurício Nunes Garcia, including the US premiere of Ladainha de Nossa Senhora das Dores (Brazil, 1794).
+Tonos has also performed at the Latin American Music Festival at the University of Illinois Chicago, with a program of modern premieres of villancicos from the Archives of the Santiago Cathedral, Chile in partnership with Paul Feller, presenting the modern premiere of “Music from New Spain Convents” from convent archives in Puebla, Mexico in a partnership with scholars Cesar Favila and Paul Feller for the 2023 Bloomington Early Music Festival, “María del Pueblo” to close the 2022 Bloomington Early Music Festival, guest ensemble with Christ Church Cathedral Indianapolis’ Chamber Music Series, and virtually through The Americas Society/Council of the Americas, and at the Berkeley Music Festival as part of the Young Performer’s Festival with Early Music America.

-Tonos continues expanding project-based collaborations, spanning geographical and interdisciplinary areas, with an emphasis in addressing the challenges of colonization and its relationship to music.
+Tonos continues expanding project-based collaborations, spanning geographical and interdisciplinary areas, with an emphasis in exploring the challenges of colonization and its relationship to music.
+Tonos is a 501(c)3 non-profit under the fiscal umbrella of Fractured Atlas.

 You can support Tonos’ work via a tax-deductible donation